mhavilah/karateDynamicXPath/README.md

 ### Static XPath

-If a **static** XPath expression is used then a simple DSL call is satisfactory:
+If a **static** XPath expression is used then a simple Karate DSL call is satisfactory:

 ```
 * xml msg = "<msg><headers><header>From</header><header>To</header></headers><body>...</body></msg>"